Ja Morant ready to rejoin Grizzlies, NBA suspension over

 On the court, the Grizzlies are pleased with the growth of the 23-year-old Morant.
 After Memphis selected him with the No. 2 draft pick in 2019, he was named the 2020 NBA Rookie of the Year and last year earned NBA Most Improved Player honors.

 Jenkins said he and his staff need to talk with the medical team to see where Morant is physically.
-He said they must decide if they can get in a practice before throwing the guard back into game action.
+He said they must decide if they can get in a practice before returning the guard to game action.

 The coach knows Morant will be “chomping at the bit” to rejoin his teammates, but the Grizzlies have a plan ready for his return.

-Jenkins said it all starts with what’s in Morant’s head and in his heart.
+Jenkins said that all starts with what’s in Morant’s head and in his heart.

 “He’s doing a really good job recognizing the improvements he’s making,” the coach said, “and that he has to continue to make.”